Free no-obligation valuations Contact a Valuer Directly

 In the years following the Second World War, rugby in Hawick experienced renewed growth.
 Attendances rose steadily, and in 1957 the club marked this revival with the construction of a new grandstand at Mansfield Park, capable of seating 1,500 spectators.

 The 1950s and 1960s saw the emergence of a remarkable generation of players who came to define the club during the post-war era.
-Figures such as Hugh McLeod, George Stevenson, Adam Robson and Derrek Grant formed the backbone of Hawick sides throughout the period.
+Figures such as Hugh McLeod, George Stevenson, Adam Robson and Derrick Grant formed the backbone of Hawick sides throughout the period.
 Grant would later exert a lasting influence beyond his playing career, going on to become Hawick’s most successful ever coach.
 By the early 1970s, Hawick were firmly established among the leading clubs in Scottish rugby.

 From the 1973–74 season, Scottish Rugby introduced a formal league structure, creating a six-division competition and bringing an end to the long-standing 'unofficial championship'.
 Hawick immediately asserted themselves in the new era, winning the inaugural Scottish Championship and going on to claim ten of the first fourteen titles.